UniversalDependencies/docs/_qpm/dep/expl.md

 and the clitic appear in a clause, then whichever appears will be given the grammatical role of [obj](), [iobj](), [obl]() – parallel to the treatment of lexical nominals and pronouns in other languages, modulo the clitic pronoun having a different position in the sentence.
-However, if both occur, the lexical nominal will be given the grammatical role of [obj](), [iobj](), [obl]() , and the clitic will be treated as a pronominal copy, which does not receive its own semantic role, and hence will get the role `expl`:
+However, if both occur, the lexical nominal will be given the grammatical role of [obj](), [iobj](), [obl]() , and the clitic will be treated as a pronominal copy, which does not receive its own semantic role, and hence will get the role `expl`.

+In the examples below, digits are used to indicate co-reference co-reference:

 ~~~ sdparse
 bábo,   móne   mó   búla   upári!